Inside a cave in a narrow canyon near Tassajara

 Hands.
 Ancient pictographs imprinted on the wall of a rock shelter, twelve miles due east of Esalen in the rugged Santa Lucia Mountains.
 These hands—"signs-manual" Robinson Jeffers calls them—speak to us across an abyss of time.
 They proclaim that once, countless generations before us, other humans dwelt upon this land, "in the beautiful country."

-These mysterious hands, with their long, flame-like fingers, were left by Esselen Indians nearly 4000 years ago.
+These mysterious hands, with their long, flame-like fingers, were left by Esselen people nearly 4,000 years ago.
 The people who produced these images probably dipped their fingertips into a lime mixture, pressed them against the rock wall, then filled in the remainder of the hands with vertical lines.
 Today we might call these images "rock art."
-Most California tribes had no word for art.
-Everything they did was art.

 Anthropologists speculate that these hands were part of a ceremonial ritual, perhaps a coming-of-age rite.
 We will never be certain, we can only guess.